mattwarren/mattwarren.github.io/_posts/2015-10-29-the-stack-overflow-tag-engine-part-3.md

 Fortunately there is a way to heavily compress the Bitmaps using a form of [Run-length encoding](http://en.wikipedia.org/wiki/Run-length_encoding), to do this I made use of the [C# version](https://github.com/lemire/csharpewah) of the excellent [EWAH library](https://github.com/lemire/javaewah).
 This library is based on the research carried out in the paper [Sorting improves word-aligned bitmap indexes](http://arxiv.org/abs/0901.3751) by [Daniel Lemire](https://twitter.com/lemire and others.
 By using EWAH it has the added benefit that you don't need to uncompress the Bitmap to perform the bitwise operations, they can be done in-place (for an idea of how this is done take a look at [this commit where I added a single in-place `AndNot` function](https://github.com/mattwarren/StackOverflowTagServer/commit/20561e60e1b7d90ff0bb023ec8cf89494d0705f5) to the existing library).

-However if you don't want to read the <a href="http://arxiv.org/abs/0901.3751" target="_blank">research paper</a>, the diagram below shows how the Bitmap is compressed into 64-bit `words` that have 1 or more bits set, plus runs of repeating zeros or ones.
+However if you don't want to read the [research paper](http://arxiv.org/abs/0901.3751), the diagram below shows how the Bitmap is compressed into 64-bit `words` that have 1 or more bits set, plus runs of repeating zeros or ones.
 So `31 0x00` indicates that 31 instances of a `64-bit word` (with all the bits set to `0`) have be encoded as a single value, rather than as 31 individual `words`.

 ```
 0 0x00